Learning from Viral Information

 \cite*{bowen2021learning} study a model where signals are selectively shared at most once with network neighbors, but agents are misspecified and partially neglect this selection.
 This bias leads to mislearning, and it also generates polarization in social networks with echo chambers.
-By contrast, we focus on rational agents who make endogenous sharing decisions in equilibrium. \cite{bowen2021learning} note that: \begin{quote}``[...]the Internet has also brought an abundance of information, which should lead people to learn quickly and beliefs to converge (not diverge) according to standard economic models.''\end{quote} Our results imply that even if people observe a large (but finite) amount of information and rationally account for selection, they can converge to a misleading steady state if they mostly observe social information from peers (as may be the case on real-world social media platforms).
-Indeed, our comparative statics results in Section \ref{subsec:comparative} show that the possibility of a misleading steady state arises precisely when users are exposed to a lot of social information and not enough private information.
+By contrast, we focus on rational agents who make endogenous sharing decisions in equilibrium. \cite{bowen2021learning} note that ``the Internet has also brought an abundance of information, which should lead people to learn quickly and beliefs to converge (not diverge) according to standard economic models.''
+Our results imply that even if people observe a large (but finite) amount of information and rationally account for selection, they can converge to a misleading steady state.